-Board Member (appointed on 25 November 2020), Finance, Risk and Audit Committee Member and Program Committee Member.
+Board Member, Finance, Risk and Audit Committee Member and Program Committee Member.

 Mark is a Fellow of the Institute of Chartered Accountants, initially working with Price Waterhouse, Perth and Birmingham, UK.
-Mark has 30 years' experience in commerce and industry in various roles including CFO and finance Director.
+Mark has 30 years' experience in commerce and industry in various roles including CFO and Finance Director.
 Mark's exposure to private company boards and committees brings a commercial dynamic from a broad spectrum of industries.
 The involvement and experience gained with Mercedes College, Perth has developed Mark's desire to continue the Mercy cause on the Board and committees of Mercy Works Ltd.